Master of Science

 This event is mandatory and part of the program's requirements for graduation.

 As part of the Master's degree, students complete a research paper and create a digital instructional product.
 This requirement is completed during the final semester of the program in IDT 550 and IDT 597.
+However, each semester students will work on assignments that focus on aspects of their research topic.
 Since the culminating research project and practicum are essential program components, it should reflect each student’s overall professional goals and learning goals.
 Students should have preliminary ideas about their research and digital instructional product.

 One of the benefits of completing your degree at CSUF is that the program integrates components of the final research project in each graduate course.
 Each semester you will work on your research project, collect related literature for your literature review, and focus on your research ideas.
 This allows you time to consider your research and the focus of your digital instructional project ideas.
 Faculty guide you through your research agenda and you will find that you are prepared to complete your research and design your digital instructional project.